iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 > [!NOTE]
 > We'll stick to using JSON objects (the things in braces / curly brackets), shown in the next example, for key entities used often in the rest of this document.
 When you see just the `@id` of an object somewhere, that means that the entire object it references (including all the properties) will be placed there.
 >
+> The values we're using for `@id`s on this page often contain some semantics (i.e. the world "sample" appears in an `@id` for a sample).
+This is only to ease reading: in general, identifiers should not contain information themselves, but point to something that does.
+For example, a meaningless identifier like "25321ke561" is generally better than one like "sample-15-Monday".
+There are many reasons for this, including the occasional need to rename or correct (meta)data that overlaps with the identifier value (which should never be changed once released).
+>
 > Note that the expansion of `@id`s **relies on the files they reference being available on a network like the Web**.
-If they cannot be found, they can't be expanded, once again underscoring the importance of persistent identifiers and URLs, as well as long-term hosting solutions.
+If they cannot be found, they cannot be expanded, once again underscoring the importance of persistent identifiers and URLs, as well as long-term hosting and access solutions.

 ```json